seb-oss/green/libs/core/docs/code-splitting.md

 This resolves to an `index.js` file at the root of the package, containing all the exported modules.
 Normally, this is perfectly fine, as most bundlers have some form of dead code elimination built in, which removes anything that isn't actually used in the end.

-Dead code elimination works by statically analyzing the code in the application, and figuring out which code paths are actually being called, and then removing the stuff that never gets reached.
+Dead code elimination works by statically analyzing the code in the application, and figuring out which code paths are actually being called, and then removing the stuff that is never reached.

 This kind of elimination can only be done for code that is free of side-effects.
 If there are side-effects, such as setting a cookie or writing to `localStorage`, the code cannot be eliminated, because the alayzer doesn't know what else relies on the side-effect.
-The same thing is true for Web Components.
+The same thing is true when a Web Component is registered in the browsers `CustomElementRegistry`.

 Since each component in Green Core is automatically registered with the `CustomElementRegistry`, each component can also be said to have a side-effect.
 This means that when you `import { GdsDropdown } from '@sebgroup/green-core'` you're not just getting the `GdsDropdown` component.
-You're getting ALL the components, because they all have side-effects.
+You're getting ALL of the components, because they all have side-effects.

 ## Sub-path exports